EdwinZhu732/admin_dashboard/README.md

 # admin_dashboard
-This is a sample admin dashboard mockup made using HTML and CSS.
-Done as part of The Odin Project.
+This is a sample admin dashboard mockup made using HTML and CSS, inspired by the video game Terraria.
+This project was done as part of the Odin Project.